huynguyenbao/huynguyenbao.github.io/_posts/2022-10-01-Variational-methods-3D-Tracking.md

 ### Shape Kernel $\Phi$

-The approach of this method is mainly based on statistical segmentation (you can read our blog [here](https://graphicsminer.github.io/mathematics/2022/09/24/variational-method-and-image-segmentation_part3.html)), so as usual the silhouette of 3D model will be implicitly represented by a so-called shape kernel $\Phi$.
-This is called level-set embedding function and the $\Phi$ must have the properties:
+The approach of this method is mainly based on statistical segmentation (you can read our blog [here](https://graphicsminer.github.io/mathematics/2022/09/24/variational-method-and-image-segmentation_part3.html)), so as usual the silhouette of the 3D model will be implicitly represented by a so-called shape kernel $\Phi$.
+This is called the level-set embedding function, and the $\Phi$ must have the properties:

 $$\begin{equation*}
 \begin{cases}